German Air Force: 2020s

 In August 2022, Germany sent six Eurofighter Typhoon fighter jets, three Airbus A330 MRTT tankers and four Airbus A400M Atlas transports to take part in Exercise Pitch Black in Australia, in the air force's largest peacetime deployment.

+From 12 to 23 June 2023, the German Air Force hosted Air Defender 23, the largest exercise of NATO air forces since its creation with 25 nations and up to 10,000 troops participating.

 Structure

-The current commander of the German Air Force is Lieutenant General Ingo Gerhartz.
+The current commander of the German Air Force is Lieutenant General Holger Neumann.
 The Inspector of the Air Force (Inspekteur der Luftwaffe) is the commander of Air Force Command (Kommando Luftwaffe), a body created in 2013 by the merger of the Air Force Office (Luftwaffenamt), German Air Staff (Führungsstab der Luftwaffe), and Air Force Forces Command (Luftwaffenführungskommando).
 Similar to the Air Staff of the United States Air Force, the German Air Force Command is a force-providing command, not an operational command.
 The Air Force Command is tasked with ensuring the combat readiness of the German Air Force combat units, which during operations would either be commanded by a NATO command or the Joint Operations Command of the Bundeswehr.
 The Air Force command directly controls three higher commands.

 The creation of the Air Force Command was part of a reorganization of the Bundeswehr as a whole, announced by Thomas de Maizière in 2011, which also involved the Air Force shrinking to 23,000 soldiers and thus undergoing major restructuring at all levels.
 In addition to the higher command authorities, the three air divisions, the Air Force Training Command, and Air Force Weapon Systems Command were disbanded.
 The three surface-to-air missile units will merge into a single wing in Husum in Northern Germany.
 The wing fields 14 MIM-104 Patriot and 4 MANTIS systems.
 The three air transport wings will be merged into a single wing based at Wunstorf Air Base, which will field 40 A400M Atlas transport planes.
 The Luftwaffe will field three Multirole Eurofighter Wings, each with two squadrons for a total of 143 Eurofighter Typhoon.
 A fighter-bomber wing fielding Panavia Tornado IDS planes remains in service at Büchel Air Base.
 The Reconnaissance Wing 51 will remain in service at Schleswig Air Base and add one drone squadron to its Panavia Tornado ECR squadron.

 The Kommando Luftwaffe has two main elements subordinate to it: